IASI-SAKS/hyperion/README.md

 similarity_from_invokes_file('src/test/resources/report/inspection-invokes.pl',trace,nonemptyIntersection).
 ```

-where `inspection-endpoint-expeval.pl` is the dataset of `invokes` facts used to generate the `endpoint` facts.
+where `inspection-invokes.pl` is the dataset of `invokes` facts used to generate the `endpoint` facts.
 The above query generates two files:

 - [similarEndpoints-trace-report.csv](src/test/resources/report/similarEndpoints-trace-report.csv), including the pairs of similar programs (3rd and 4th column) together with the corresponding score (5th column);